16 Feb 15 Questions to Ask Your Wedding Photographer

 This is an important question to ask, for obvious reasons.
 See how the photographer responds to this.
 You’ll be able to find out a lot about their capabilities and qualifications.

 You want a photographer that does this for a living, not someone who does this on the side, or on the weekends.
 You will end up investing a little bit more hiring a professional, but you will have the peace of mind that your photographer is going to give you their full attention, be responsive, and dedicate all their time to mastering their craft.
 Why would you hire someone that doesn’t do this for a living to capture your biggest moments?

 5) Are you confident working in all types of lighting situations?
 Do you use off-camera flash?

-This is a very important question to ask to ask your photographer!
-Photography is the art of mastering and manipulating light and it’s important that your photographer knows how to find the best ambient (natural) light, how to use off-camera flash (very important), and how to balance exposures properly.
+This is a very important question to ask your photographer!
+Photography is the art of mastering and manipulating light and it’s important that your photographer knows how to find the best ambient (natural) light, how to use off-camera flash, and how to balance exposures properly.
 Make sure your photographer is comfortable with all these different styles of lighting, and how to adapt to changing lighting conditions.
-We can’t stress enough how important it is that your photographer can not only take images in low-light, but ensures that the quality is there.
+I can’t stress enough how important it is that your photographer can not only take images in low-light, but ensures that the quality is there.
 One of the easy ways to tell a photographer’s low-light game is strong is to look at their portfolio.
-If you only see shots that were taken outside during the day in well lit conditions and minimal shots taken at night or in a dark area, that’s a good indication for you to be weary.
-Ask your photographer if they use off-camera light – a one flash just on the camera simply isn’t good enough.
+If you only see shots that were taken outside during the day in well-lit conditions and minimal shots taken at night or in a dark area, that’s a good indication for you to be cautious.
+Ask your photographer if they use off-camera light – one flash just on the camera simply isn’t good enough.